Jean-Pierre Aumont: Career

-After the war, Aumont quickly resumed his movie career, starring opposite Ginger Rogers in Heartbeat (1946), and as the magician in Lili (1953) with Leslie Caron, among many other roles.
-He worked with a number of prominent directors and stars, including his (then) wife Maria Montez.
-In the mid-1950s, Aumont began working in the new medium of television, appearing on several anthology programs, such as Robert Montgomery Presents and as a guest on the show What's My Line?.
+After the war, Aumont quickly resumed his movie career, starring with Ginger Rogers in Heartbeat (1946) and as the magician in Lili (1953) with Leslie Caron.
+He worked with a number of prominent theatre director and stars, including his (then) wife Maria Montez.
+In the mid-1950s, Aumont began working in television, appearing on several anthology programs, such as Robert Montgomery Presents and as a guest on the show What's My Line?.
 In the 1960s and 1970s, he appeared in various theater productions, including the musicals Tovarich with Vivien Leigh, Jacques Brel Is Alive and Well and Living in Paris, South Pacific, and Gigi.